Skip to main content

 Feature: JavaScript in data structures

-Scenario: JavaScript functions in JSON
+Scenario: JavaScript expressions in JSON

 * def basePrice = 100